m-grohs/crename/readme.md

 > The Renaming takes place in the current working Directory.

 > [!WARNING]
-> There is no Protection in place at the moment, so any Folder in the Directory will be renamed in this Scheme
+> There is no Protection in place at the moment, so any Folder in the Directory will be renamed in the Default Option.

 -   **Default Rename Option:**
     The Default Rename Option can take 1 Argument that it uses for the Base Name Scheme.